ruisdael-observatory/disdroDL/README.md

 ## Run scripts
 **Manually**:
-* Writes Parsivel Telegrams to sqlite3 DB `python main.py --config configs_netcdf/config_008_GV.yml` (usually ran as service, but can also be run as a standalone script)
+* Writes Parsivel/Thies Telegrams to sqlite3 DB `python main.py --config configs_netcdf/config_008_GV.yml` (usually ran as service, but can also be run as a standalone script)

 * Export DB entries of one day to a NetCDF `python export_disdrodlDB2NC.py --date 2023-12-24 --config configs_netcdf/config_008_GV.yml`